VC-Inspector: Advancing Reference-free Evaluation of Video Captions with Factual Analysis: Methodology

-We train \texttt{VC-Inspector} based on \texttt{Qwen-2.5-VL}~\cite{bai_qwen25-vl_2025} as the foundation model by finetuning the model with {\tt ActivityNet-FG-It}.
-To preserve the generalized features, we freeze the video encoder, and only finetune the model parameters in the LLM with low-rank adaptation~\cite{hu2022lora} and the MLP-based vision-language merger.
-The model consumes a video-caption pair $(V,\tilde{X})$, and generates a quality score $S\in\{1,...,5\}$ with the corresponding explanation $E$, i.e.,
+While evaluation metrics are preferred to be lightweight, we employ the 3B/7B version of \texttt{Qwen2.5-VL} as the foundation model by finetuning it with \texttt{ActivityNet-FG-It}.
+To preserve the generalization capability of video features, we freeze the pretrained video encoder and the visual-language projector, and only finetune the model parameters in the LLM component with low-rank adaptation~\cite{hu2022lora}.
+Given a video-caption pair $(V,\tilde{X})$, the model predicts a quality score $S\in\{1,...,5\}$ along with the corresponding explanation $E$, i.e.,

-where we format the explanation $E$ in text using the information collected in the data creation process, i.e., the list of changed objects and actions, detailed in the supplementary.
-This can serve as extra supervision for the model to implicitly learn factual grounding and provide interpretable reasoning for this model-based evaluator at test time.
-During training, the model is optimized with the language modeling loss, like in other instruction tuning work~\cite{liu2023llava}.
+The explanation $E$ is formatted in natural language using information collected during data generation (i.e., the list of altered objects and actions) following the template described in \cref{app:prompts}.
+This can serve as extra supervision for the model to learn factual grounding and provide interpretable reasoning for this model-based evaluator at test time. \cref{fig:qual_example_1} presents an example of the \ours output.
+During training, the model is optimized with the standard language modeling loss~\cite{liu2023llava}.